CERT-Polska/Artemis/README.md

 ### Cooperation
 ![Google Summer of Code](static/images/gsoc.png)

-Artemis development was supported by Google Summer of Code 2024.
+Artemis development was supported by Google Summer of Code 2024 and 2025.

 ## Features
 For an up-to-date list of features, please refer to [the documentation](https://artemis-scanner.readthedocs.io/en/latest/features.html).